 Well...kind of.
 Urine is actually sterile, so there's nothing to disinfect.
 But it is still organic waste, which chlorine will try to oxidize.
 The problem is, urine takes a lot of chlorine to eliminate.
 And when chlorine demand is already stressed with all the other people in the water, it's most likely not going to do the job completely.
 Incomplete oxidation yields DBPs that we breathe.
 No bueno.

-Orenda CV-600 is a natural chemical that meets drinking water standards (certified to NSF/ANSI Standard 60).
-When added to the water, enzymes serve as the first line of attack against urine.
+When water has an adequate residual of enzymes, the enzymes serve as the first line of attack against urine (minus the nitrogen itself).
 It makes a tremendous impact on water quality and clarity, and also helps with air quality.
 To finish the job for indoor pools, the Paddock Evacuator is a must.

 Change we can relieve in

-Swimmers won't stop peeing in the pool, but enzymes can handle it.
+Swimmers won't stop peeing in the pool, but urine luck...enzymes can help chlorine handle it.